cheeseig9/product_management/README.md

 In IDE, change the database (after create RDS) information at line 1, 2 and 3

-Go to VisualStudio Code, at the bottom shows "MAVEN"  -> choose Lifecycle -> clean -> build
+Go to VisualStudio Code, at the bottom shows "MAVEN"  -> choose Lifecycle -> clean -> build (to export jar.jpg)

-Go to folder, select "target", copy jar
+Go to folder, select "target", copy jar file

-Paste it to ec2-user directory (by default) in WinSCP (or any file transfer)
+Paste or drag it to ec2-user directory (by default) in WinSCP (or any file transfer)

 in Linux, type

 java -jar product_management-0.0.1-SNAPSHOT.jar

 To test the working of database, use Postman, then copy public IP address